 Acorns has the most straightforward pay structure:

-You pay just $1 per month for their investing app, $2 to add a retirement savings and $3 to have investing, a retirement account and a checking account.
+You pay just $1 per month for their investing app, $2 to add retirement savings, and $3 to have investing, a retirement account, and a checking account.
 Pretty straightforward.
-Obviously if you only have $200 in your account and you had it for 6 months, this would be about $6 (3% for this duration) which is a little high.
+Obviously, if you only have $200 in your account and you had it for 6 months, this would be about $6 (3% for this duration) which is a little high.
 If you have $2000 after 18 months, this would be $18 (0.9% for this duration) so obviously the higher your balance, the more value there is with Acorns.

 Betterment is kind of the opposite.
 It starts you off cheaper but will cost you more as time goes on: